mpggu/mobileAppWin/README.md

 The companion app for students of the [Max-Planck-Gymnasium](http://mpg-umstadt.de) in Groß-Umstadt, Hesse.
 Powered by [React Native](https://facebook.github.io/react-native/)

-Find it on the Windows Store here!
-(Soon™)
+Find it on the [Windows Store here](https://www.microsoft.com/de-de/store/p/mpg-vplan/9n3lj8wh9nt9)!

 Get an always up-to-date and nicely designed representation of the substitution plan, instead of finding out your next four classes are cancelled after an 30 minute long bus drive.